jlee92603/StrokePrediction_Model/README.md

 ## Introduction

-The objective of this project is to investigate the tutilization of tabular datasets, data enocoding, feature engineering, and model algorithms for the prediction of stroke events in patients.
+The objective of this project is to investigate the utilization of tabular datasets, data enocoding, feature engineering, and model algorithms for the prediction of stroke events in patients.

-When dealing with tabular datasets, some of the data may be categorical.
+Data encoding is necessary when dealing with tabular datasets as tabular datasets incorporate both categorical and numerical data.
 To deal with categorical data, one hot encoding is used by changing the categories for a features into separate features.
 For instance, if there is a categorical variable 'gender' with categories 'female' and 'male', these categories would be changed into separate variables.
 In the case of 2 categories, only one variable is required.
 There would be a new category 'male' where 0 indicates 'not male' (which is equivalent to 'female') and 1 indicates 'male'.
-In addition to one hot encoding, numerical data is scaled and standardized.
+As for numerical data, numerical values are scaled and standardized.

 Feature engineering is the process of using domain knowledge to create new input features from raw data to improve the performance of the models.
 It involves transforming, selecting, and creating new variables that can help the model better understand patterns in the data.
 It can help improve model accuracy, handle heterogeneous data, deal with missing data, enhance interpretability, and improve generalization.
-In this project, interaction terms were generated, where several features were combined to capture interactions.
+In this project, interaction terms are generated, where several features were combined to capture interactions.
 For instance, there could be association between age and average glucose levels; hence, these two features would be multiplied to create a new feature that incorporates the relationship between the two variables.

 In order to predict the event of stroke, Random Forst, XGBoost, Logistic Regression, and Tabnet learning algorithms are used.
 Random forest is an ensemble learning method that builds multiple decision trees.
 XGBoost is an advanced implementation of gradient boosting.
 It builds models in a stage-wise manner by sequentially adding new models that correct errors made by the previous models.
 Logistic regression is a statistical model that uses a logistic function to model a binary dependent variable.
 It predicts the probability of the outcome variable.
 Tabnet is a deep learning architecture specifically for tabular data.
 It incorporates the advantage of decision trees and neural networks to efficiently handle tabular datasets.